 - Enhanced Community Options Program (ECOP)

 How to start the eligibility process:

-- If you meet the initial eligibility requirements, an experienced case managers from BayPath will access each elder's abilities for activities of daily living by completing an in-home assessment.
-(The criteria for assessment is set by the Commonwealth's Executive Office of Elder Affairs)
+- If you meet the initial eligibility requirements, an experienced case managers from BayPath will complete an in-home assessment.
+(The criteria for assessment is set by the Commonwealth's Executive Office of Elder Affairs.)

 33 Boston Post Road West - Marlborough, MA 01752 - Phone 508-573-7200